LaraFB/3-ano/README.md

   - US 9: As a student, I want to reset the monthly budget, which is the amount of money I have available per month, so that I can start a new period of financial control.
 [Story Points: S]
     - Task 1: Create feature to allow budget reset
     - Task 2: Create budget reseting methods
-    - Task 3: Create method transaction preserve transaction and expense history in a separate history section

   - US 12: As a user, I want to view expenses by category, so that I can understand in which categories I spend the most money.
 [Story Points: L]
     - Task 1: Design interface to allow viewing of expenses grouped by category